What Is Bitcoin?

 How Does Bitcoin Work?

-The sheet is a particular kind of database called a blockchain.
-Network participants all have an identical copy of this stored on their devices.
-The participants connect with each other to synchronize new information.
+The sheet is a blockchain, which is a kind of database.
+Every network member has an identical copy of this on their devices.
+Participants communicate with one another in order to synchronize fresh information.

 What is the blockchain?